abhijite-bd/Software-Engineering/readme.md

 Conduct user training sessions to familiarize students, teachers, and administrators with the new platform.
 ## 7. Maintenance and Support - Academic Assistant: Support Forge
 The maintenance phase focuses on ongoing support, bug fixing, and potential enhancements.
 #### Activities:

 Address and resolve any post-deployment issues and bugs.
 Plan and implement updates and enhancements based on user feedback and changing requirements.
 Throughout these phases, the project team follows SDLC best practices, ensuring proper documentation, version control, and collaboration among team members.
 Regular communication with stakeholders helps to align the project with user expectations.

+## Submitted To,
+### Pankaj Bhowmik
+Lecturer
+Department of Computer Science and Engineering, HSTU